European route E67

 European route E 67 is an E-road running from Prague in the Czech Republic to Estonia and by ferry to Finland.
 It goes via Prague, Wrocław, Warsaw, Kaunas, Panevėžys, Riga, Tallinn, Helsinki.

-The route is known as the Via Baltica between Warsaw and Tallinn, a distance of 970 km.
+The route is known as the Via Baltica between Warsaw and Tallinn, with a distance of 970 km.
 It is a significant road connection between the Baltic states and Poland.